Outbreaks of avian influenza

 In October 2013, an HPAI H7N2 virus was detected in a free-range and cage bird layer flock of 400,000 near Young.

-In July 2020, an HPAI H7N7 virus was detected in three free-range egg farms in Victoria.
-All three outbreaks were controlled and eradicated, with proof of freedom declared on 26 February 2021.
+In July 2020, an HPAI H7N7 virus was detected in 3 free-range egg farms in Victoria.
+All 3 outbreaks were controlled and eradicated, with proof of freedom declared on 26 February 2021.

-5 detections of LPAI H5 and H7 virus strains have been recorded in Australian domestic poultry:
+These LPAI H5 and H7 detections have been recorded in Australian domestic poultry:

 • LPAI (H7N7) was isolated on a duck farm during investigation of an HPAI (H7N7) outbreak in chickens in Victoria in 1976.
 The ducks showed no signs of clinical disease.